RockyMarble/RomulanTankProject/readme.md

 * Track "fuel"; disallow movement when fuel is 0

 ### Benjamin Marble
-* Creation and curation of general SFX
+* Creation and curation of general SFX for new items
-* Creation of unique background music for a level
+* Creation of unique background music for each new level
-* Creation of weapons SFX
+* Creation of weapons SFX for new weapons
+* Creation of a "killfloor", an offscreen floor sets player health to zero for when they fall off the map

 ### Adrian Lamphier
 * Design the shooting function to swap to different weapon types